microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

     - Periodically checks the CPU registers
 * Flash*
     - Verifies the program flash memory
-    - Periodically scan the memory for errors
+    - Periodically scan the Program Flash Memory (PFM) for errors
 * EEPROM*
     - Verifies the EEPROM data has not been corrupted
-    - Periodically scan the memory for errors
+    - Periodically scans the EEPROM for errors
 * SRAM
     - Verifies the SRAM operation on Power-on-Reset (POR)
-    - Periodically scan the memory for errors
+    - Periodically scans the SRAM for errors
 * Watchdog Timer (WDT)
     - Verifies the WDT hardware is functioning (at start-up)